 - Our project is 100% privately funded, with no major benefactor – just a lot of people giving what they can.

 Beautification of Veterans Memorial Circle is now the biggest volunteer-driven beautification project in Rockford, and the city’s biggest community service project.
-We learned this when applying for the Spruce Up Day event permit in 2022.
+It’s also one of the largest veterans-appreciation projects in the Midwest.

 Go ahead: Take the quiz, share it, and—no shame if you need to—retake it until all the info about what to do and what not to do sinks in.
 If you’re not one for the fun of a quiz, please take just 2 minutes 16 seconds to watch this Federal Highway Administration video on navigating a roundabout.